UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

     Instead, this benchmark shows how it looks if code is run in single-thread mode.
 In this case, the colleague forgot that the number of threads used must be specified when calling Julia.

+    Note that these plots are less clear than you may have expected:

+    - The total core seconds is expected to increase linearily
+    - The efficiency is expected to follow the dashed line
+    - The speedup is expected to be at 100%

+    It may be unexpected that also in computer science, results can be messier than you would expect :-)